siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 209 Lorentz Force as Boundary Stress Transfer.md

 \mathbf E_{\mathrm e}+\mathbf u\times\mathbf B_{\mathrm e}.
 $$

-This is the transport meaning of the magnetic term.
+This is the transport meaning of the magnetic term: the moving toroidal aperture samples the surrounding momentum-flux geometry through its transport across the transverse external field.

 For a rigidly drifting compact torus, decompose